 First let’s go back to nine years before when Williamson and I first met.
 This was at the very darkest point of my life, yet he somehow saw through the jacked up, broken apart, just about to come undone “me” that I was, only to find and believe in the “me” that I was yet to become.
 He refused to give up on me and somehow convinced himself that there was so much more to me than met his eyes.
 Eventually he even convinced me.

-Fast forward: September 6, 2012.
-I had driven up to Addison to pick him up for lunch near the place he was working at the time.
-We’d taken a wrong turn going back to his office which somehow spit us out a block away from “the wall”.
-When I looked up and saw the Midway Road sign I quickly realized where we were.
-Cue the live video all over again: There goes Mitch on that devil black bike speeding off to his final blaze of glory!
-But before I knew it Zack had taken my hand with a tender squeeze, “Damn, this is the place”.
-He remembered.
-After all this time, HE STILL REMEMBERED.
-Then the video stopped just short of the less than grand finale and the knot in my stomach unraveled.
+Just then, the video stopped just short of the less than grand finale, and the knot in my stomach unraveled.
 I looked at my beautiful husband and thanked God yet again that he chose to make me his wife.
 It was also in that moment that I was reminded of something else: I am no longer alone to carry all these memories and moving pictures that are locked inside my mind.
-And tell me this: Just how many men could live with and accept the ghost of someone before him?
-The memories of my past are precious to my husband and he carefully protects and embraces all them.
+How many men could live with and accept the ghost of someone before him?
+The memories of my past are precious to my husband, and he carefully protects and embraces all of them.
 Even the memories of “him”!
 There is a sacred piece of my heart and life that will ALWAYS belong to Mitch Boone and Zack has never once held that against me.

 I am such a lucky woman and thank you God for reminding me daily exactly how much YOU love me through the gift of my husband’s unconditional love and strength.
 I love you Zachariah Lucas Williamson more than I will EVER be able to put in words.
 Thank you for loving me.
-No – for loving “us”.
+No, wait!
+Thank you for loving us.
 You are my hero and I will spend the rest of my days on this Earth honoring and treasuring everything you are.
 I promise!